About

 A. 8.1 What information is encrypted?

-If remote clipboard data is copy/pasted from one slave to another and they both have data security active then the clipboard data will be encrypted, but if you have a mixture of
+If remote clipboard data is copy/pasted from one client system to another client system and they both have data security active then the clipboard data will be encrypted, but if you have a mixture of secured and unsecured client systems then copying information from a secure client to an unsecure client will not be encrypted.

 Return to top